-Herb Sorensen, Global Scientific Director, Retail & Shopper Insights, TNS September 22, 2008 the person responsible for making sure a retail store sells as much as possible.
+...the person responsible for making sure a retail store sells as much as possible, as profitably as possible.
 Of the three parties involved in retailing - the shopper, brand supplier, and retailer - the retailer has the strongest interest in the answer to this question, but the other two parties are intimately involved.